section-engineering-education/engineering-education/content/articles/using-edge-computing-to-handle-content-migration/index.md

 The critical difference is that web servers such as NGINX read the rules sequentially.
 This would mean that if we have 100,000 redirect rules and a visitor requests the last one.
 The server must loop through all the rules before reaching the desired rule to return the redirect information.

-Edge computing offers [key-value storage](https://www.akamai.com/blog/news/now-available-edgekv-distributed-key-value-store).
+Edge Computing offers [key-value storage](https://www.akamai.com/blog/news/now-available-edgekv-distributed-key-value-store).
 This implies that each of the 100,000 redirect rules will have O(n) complexity in the above scenario.
 In simple terms, it takes longer to reach the last item in the list as the items in the list continue to increase.

 Edge's key-value storage devices come with an O(1) complexity.
 This means that no matter the number of items in the list, the look-up times will remain the same.